git-town/git-town/website/src/nested-feature-branches.md

 Branch `2-rename-foo` builds on top of `1-refactor` and thereby contains all the changes made there.
 We commit the changes that rename the `foo` variable.
-Because we used `git append` to create the new branch, Git Town knows about the branch hierarchy and creates the proposal (aka pull request) for branch `2-rename-foo` against branch `1-refactor`.
+Because we used `git append` to create the new branch, Git Town knows about the lineage and creates the proposal (aka pull request) for branch `2-rename-foo` against branch `1-refactor`.
 This way, the proposal for branch `2-rename-foo` shows only the changes made in that branch (renaming the variable) and not the refactor made in branch 1.

 ## Branch 3: rename bar